Saving Special Places • Building Better Communities

 Since its inception in 1986, 1000 Friends of Florida has been the state’s leading advocate for managing growth to promote a sustainable, livable and economically healthy future for Florida.
-This advocacy continues today, as 1000 Friends takes the lead on issues ranging from conserving natural lands and waters, to fighting to restore citizen rights taken away by the passage of HB 7103, which was passed during the 2019 Florida Legislative Session and is discussed below.
+This advocacy continues today, as 1000 Friends takes the lead on issues ranging from conserving natural lands and waters, to fighting to restore citizen rights.

-Current information on Florida’s growth management process, including local comprehensive plans and amendments, is included on the Planning Process page.
+This page provides an overview of statewide planning in Florida.
+Current information on planning at the community level, including local comprehensive plans and amendments, is included on the Community Planning page.

 Photo by Vivian Young

 Florida’s Growth Management Odyssey: Revolution, Evolution, Devolution, Resolution

 Check out this excellent history of Florida’s growth management process.
 Florida’s Growth Management Odyssey: Revolution, Evolution, Devolution, Resolution by Bob Rhodes, published in 2020, provides a more in-depth analysis of legal requirements to manage growth in Florida.